-But, for the first time in my life, I felt that I finally had a direction in life.
-There was so much enthusiasm and eagerness in me.
-I even thought that 2020 will be the time of my life.
+But for the first time in my life, I felt like I had a roadmap, you know?
+I was buzzing with excitement and ready to take on the world.
+I even thought 2020 was gonna be my golden year.
 Until…

-First, I fear that I’m losing the best years of my life.
-I am in my mid 20’s, and I thought that this is the exact age I should be making the best memories that I can cherish when I turned 60.
+- First, I was scared I was wasting the prime years of my life.
+I’m in my mid 20’s, man, and I figured this was the time to be making those killer memories I could look back on when I hit 60.

 Here’s my favorite part of Elina’s PCT video series:

 Here, I was hard hit by Elina’s words:

 “A lifetime of memories fit into a single experience, an experience that pushed you to your limits, limitations you acceded to create moments that shaped you.

 With something like this, we take lessons away: Maybe a stronger sense of self.
 Maybe the realization that we are so capable of so much more.
 More adventure, less comfort.
 We are looking for growth, for meaning, for something deeper…

 And sometimes, the things we find weren’t even what we’re looking for.”

 Elina, in her video, nailed the ‘exact’ vibe you get when you’re out hiking or traveling.
 It’s this whole concept I’ve been wanting to share with my fam and friends, but just couldn’t find the words for.